TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 Guarantee the perfect movie night with tickets from Fandango.
 Find theater showtimes, watch trailers, read reviews and buy movie tickets in advance.

-Help Feedback My Fandango Live Chat About Fandango Careers Advertising Link to Us Affiliate Program Fandango Rewards Site Index Your Privacy Rights - Privacy Policy Terms and Policies AdChoices Fandango Affiliated Companies: FandangoNOW MovieClips Movies.com Fandango Cine en Español Ingresso © 2019 Fandango
+Help Feedback My Fandango Live Chat About Fandango Careers Advertising Link to Us Affiliate Program Fandango Rewards Site Index Your Privacy Rights - Privacy Policy Terms and Policies AdChoices Fandango Affiliated Companies: FandangoNOW MovieClips Movies.com Fandango Cine en Español Ingresso © 2019 Fandango **Help Us Make Fandango Better!** You have been selected to take part in a brief customer satisfaction survey to let us know how we can improve your experience.

+This survey is designed to measure your overall Fandango experience, please look for it at the conclusion of your visit.
+Thank you – your feedback is important to us!
+ Yes, I'll leave feedback